hiconic-os/hiconic.platform.reflex/docs/modules/modules.md

 # Reflex Wire Module

-A reflex module has to define a wire module for dependency.
-It basically names the [module space](#reflex-module-space) which will do all the required registrations agains the platform or other modules:
+A _Reflex_ module has to define a wire module for dependency.
+It basically names the [module space](#reflex-module-space) which will do all the required registrations against the platform or other modules:

 Source file: `example/module/wire/ExampleRxModule.java`